SeonghyunYong/SeonghyunYong/README.md

 ## Hi there 👋

 My name is Seong, I’m passionate about using data and machine learning to solve commercial and financial problems.
-I love turning complex and intimidating data into clear, data-driven commercial and financial strategies to support confident decision making.
+I love turning complex data into clear, data-driven commercial and financial strategies to support decision making.

 - 💬 Ask me anything about personal finance!
 I can spend hours chatting about ETFs, tax-advantaged investment accounts, portfolio construction, or financial independence!
 - 🔭 I’m currently working on creating machine learning and statistical models to refine index investing strategies